zhengnz/structure-api/README.md

 print r.json()
 ```

-> You can get the molfile from structure editor or parse from smiles
+> You can get the molfile from structure editor or parse from smiles or standard naming of chemical

-Parse smiles can use the api - s2m
+> Parse smiles can use the api - s2m

+> Parse standard naming of chemical can use the api - n2m

 Method List
 ------------